 Once you a comfy with the dry fit, pull them apart and apply PVC cement into the fittings on SIDE 1, and insert the BACK pipes into the 4-Way Tees on SIDE 1.
-Quickly make sure everything is sitting a right angles.
+Quickly make sure everything is sitting at the right angles.
 Press together and wait 30 seconds.

 Next, apply PVC cement into the fittings on SIDE 2, and insert the BACK pipes into the 4-Way Tees on SIDE 2.
-Quickly make sure everything is sitting a right angles.
+Quickly make sure everything is sitting at the right angles.
 Again, press together and wait 30 seconds.

 You should now have a completed frame!
 Almost Done!